 Notice how in all these cases Crane forces us to see the metaphorical comparison.

-It's a little too easy to say that similes will always use the words 'like' or 'as,' those words call attention to the comparison in a way much more explicit than a metaphor.
+While it's a little too easy to say that similes will always use the words 'like' or 'as,' those words do call attention to the comparison in a way that is much more explicit than a metaphor.

 Further Resources for Teachers: